AlxndrMlk/stochasticZipf/README.md

 This notebook replicates the procedure (Die-rolling example) form Suzuki et al. (2005).

-Although a stochastic process can produce **Zipf's slope** (Suzuki et al., 2005), McCowan et al. (2005) propose that **Zipf's Law** can be useful in differential context (i.e. monitoring communication system development).
+Although a stochastic process can produce **Zipf's slope** (Suzuki et al., 2005), McCowan et al. (2005) propose that **Zipf's Law** can be useful in differential context:

+*"McCowan et al. (1999, 2002) agree that the Zipf slope is linguistically shallow.
+Zipf statistic is linguistically shallow because it tells us nothing about the relationship between signals in a repertoire (e.g. the higher-order entropies).
+But this fact has no bearing on its utility as a comparative tool at the repertoire (i.e. first-order approximation to the entropy) level"* (McCowan et al., 2005)

-What if we apply it to study typical vs **atypical language acquisition** in human children?
+What if we apply Zipf's slope to study typical vs **atypical language acquisition** in human children?
 Would it help us learn something new?

 ## References